IBM/AI-on-Power-Level3/docs/index.md

     * **AI acceleration**: IBM Power10 includes AI inference acceleration directly on the chip (aka Matrix Math Accelerator (MMA)), allowing faster processing of genAI tasks such as model training, inference, and real-time AI applications.

-    * **Massive scalability**: Power10 is designed to handle large-scale AI models, with enhanced memory bandwidth and processing power to efficiently manage vast datasets used in training LLMs and GenAI systems.
+    * **Massive scalability**: Power10 is designed to handle large-scale AI models, with enhanced memory bandwidth and processing power to efficiently manage vast datasets used in training LLMs and genAI systems.

 2. **Memory and bandwidth optimization:**

-    * The DDR5 memory and faster I/O bandwidth provide a significant performance boost, enabling GenAI models to run more efficiently.
+    * The DDR5 memory and faster I/O bandwidth provide a significant performance boost, enabling genAI models to run more efficiently.

 3. **Energy efficiency:**